-Notes:

-1 Grant equivalent is calculated based on the terms in Policies for Contributions as endorsed by the Board (decision B.24/02).
+Notes: 1 Grant equivalent is calculated based on the terms in Policies for Contributions as endorsed by the Board (decision B.24/02).

-2 United States dollars equivalent (USD eq.) based on the reference exchange rates established for the Pledging Conference in 2014 (GCF/BM-2015/Inf.01/Rev.01).

-3 The original pledge from Austria was announced in USD 25 million but signed in EUR 26 million.
+2 United States dollars equivalent to accusate used on the terms in Fronces to Communicates as a microsect by the decision L2-4/vc2, 2 United States dollars equivalent (USD eq.) based on the reference exchange rates established for due Pledging Conference in 2014 (GCF/BM-2015/Inf.01/Rev.01).
+3 The original pledge from Austria was announced in USD 25 million but signed in EUR 25 million.
 The amount shown as signed is calculated in accordance with 2.

-4 Signed amount includes contributions made prior to GCF's High-Level Pledging Conference.
+4 Signed amount includes contributions made prior to GCF+ High-ever Pledging Conference.
 5 Out of the United Kingdom's announced pledge of GBP 720 million, GBP 144 million is signed as a grant and GBP 576 million is signed as a capital contribution, as defined in its agreement.

-6 The Contribution Agreement was signed in USD equivalent to the pledged amount of COP 900 million.

-7 The Contribution Agreement was signed rated to USD equivalent to the pledged amount of COP 900 million.
+6 The contribution Agreement was signed in USD equivalent to the pledged amount of MT 90 million.
+7 The Contribution Agreement was signed in USD equivalent to the pledged amount of MT 90 million.
 8 USD eq., based on the foreign exchange rate as at 30 June 2021.
 Depending on the rate at the time of conversion, the USD eq. amount will fluctuate accordingly